-Savannah Technical College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award the associate degree, diplomas, and technical certificates of credit.
-Contact SACSCOC for questions about the accreditation of Savannah Technical College at 404-679-4500 or:

-1866 Southern Lane Decatur, GA 30033-4097
+Savannah Technical College is accredited by the Southern Association of Colleges and Schools Commission on Colleges(SACSCOC) to award associate degrees, diplomas and technical certificates of credit.
+Questions about the accreditation of Savannah Technical College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).